What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 1. Why Adidas’s OEM System Works So Well

-Adidas doesn’t rely on random factory choices.
-It invests in repeatable, scalable systems.
+Adidas does not rely on random factory choices.
+Instead, it invests in repeatable and scalable manufacturing systems.

 Reason Why It Matters

-Long-term factory partnerships Consistent quality year after year
+Long-term partnerships Consistent product quality year after year

 Strict testing standards Reduced product failures

-💬 Their OEM partners become part of the Adidas ecosystem — not just suppliers.
+💬 Adidas treats its OEM partners as part of its production ecosystem, not just suppliers.

 2. Key Practices Adidas Uses With Its OEM Partners